 BatchPhoto focuses on improving users’ productivity and that’s why it comes with the option of saving your settings as profiles and loading them later, in another session.
 Another productivity booster is the Folder Watch, particularly useful if you’re working constantly with new images and need to reduce their size.
 This feature makes your job so much easier, because it monitors certain folders for newly-added images and automatically applies a set of edits which you previously defined.

 If you need to further optimize your photos, BatchPhoto offers plenty of options.
-You can convert, auto crop and rotate, watermark, date stamp or rename multiple pictures at once.
+You can convert (extensive RAW support), auto crop and rotate, watermark, date stamp or rename multiple pictures at once.
 The app also provides options to retouch your images by adjusting the brightness, contrast or saturation or by sharpening them.
 Additionally you can apply special effects to your pictures, like sepia and black and white and add borders and frames.

-If you don’t feel the need to install another app on your Mac, PhotoSize is the right solution.
+If you don’t feel the need to install another app on your Mac, PhotoSize may turn out to be a suitable solution.
 This is a free online tool which you can use to resize more images at the same time.
-The process is quite simple and structured in three steps: add your images, apply the Resize filter and last choose your image format and destination folder.
+The process is quite simple and structured in three steps: add your images, apply the Resize filter and afterwards choose your image format and destination folder.

 The Resize filter gives you the possibility to choose from a wide range of presets, including Full HD quality, or to manually enter the desired values for width and height.
 PhotoSize lets you upload and export to some of the most popular image formats like JPEG, TIFF, PNG, PSD or GIF.
 In addition to resizing and converting, you can also crop, rotate or retouch your photos in bulk.